aleshaleksey/fansys23/05-skills.md

 - Substitute for climb if the climb distance is less than the entity's base movement.
   - On a fail the entity automatically falls the full distance.
 - Avoid Attacks of Opportunity when moving *through* a set of threatened squares.
+Move through ["hostile squares"](04-combat.md#occupied-area-and-hostile-squares).
   - Threshold: [Attack Bonus of hostile] + 13.
 - Avoid Attacks of Opportunity when moving *out of* a set of threatened squares as a bonus action instead of a main action.
   - Threshold: [Attack Bonus of hostile] + 13.